 Earlier from October 2020…

-Now is a rare opportunity to capitalize on irrational prices in the bottling industry.
-Emerging market Coca-Cola bottlers sell for their lowest valuations since the bottom of the Great Financial Crisis in 2009:
+The emerging market Coca-Cola bottlers that constitute this division sell for their lowest valuations since the bottom of the Great Financial Crisis in 2009:

-These durable, entrenched, non-cyclical companies have good corporate governance, carry low leverage, and have market caps averaging USD $5 billion.
+These durable, entrenched, non-cyclical companies have good corporate governance, carry low leverage, and have market caps averaging USD$4 billion.
 They sell at about 10 times 2019 operating income (EBIT) and at less than 7 times enterprise value-to-EBITDA.
 These prices are not only sizeable discounts to our estimates of their intrinsic values, but they are well below the valuations at which less sophisticated, smaller bottlers in emerging markets sell for in private market transactions.
 Since June 2011, thirteen Latin American bottler transactions have taken place at an average enterprise value-to-EBITDA multiple of nearly 12 times, a 70% premium to where emerging market bottlers now trade.
+This October, Coca-Cola European Partners just announced its intent to acquire Coca-Cola Amatil, a primarily developed market bottler, for ~11x enterprise value-to-EBITDA multiple.
 To further contextualize this valuation gap, Pitchbooks reports that U.S. middle market private equity transactions averaged 13 times EBITDA in 2019.
-On average, the companies involved in these deals are smaller, less competitively entrenched, and more levered.
+On average, the companies involved in these private equity deals are smaller, less competitively entrenched, and more levered.

 Of course, we recognize and appreciate the risks inherent in emerging markets, which introduce macroeconomic concerns like currency volatility/depreciation and political uncertainty.
-For example, adverse foreign currency movements so far in 2020 have depressed the Fund’s USD returns.
+For example, adverse foreign currency movements so far in 2020 have depressed the Fund’s U.S. dollar returns.
 We control for these risks in a couple of different ways.
 First, we carefully evaluate countries for their rule of law, geopolitical stability, and the prudence of their fiscal and monetary policies.
 For example, we have focused our South American investments primarily in Peru and Chile, which have embraced and maintained free market reforms leading to better GDP growth and improved quality of life versus the experiences of countries like Argentina and Venezuela.
-We have also made a small investment in Turkey, which is a country that we would rate lower on the macroeconomic considerations above.
-In Turkey, we demand a higher return for and limit the size of our investment in Coca-Cola Icecek, despite it having the lowest valuation and the fastest growth of any public bottler.
 Second, we look for balance sheets with little leverage to weather the inevitable bumpiness.
 The Fund’s Coca-Cola bottlers have an average net debt to operating earnings ratio of 2.4x and an average net debt to EBITDA ratio of 1.6x.
 This conservative approach has numerous benefits, including maximizing financial and strategic flexibility when there is macroeconomic/currency volatility and reducing interest rate exposure at the higher rates that can prevail in these markets.
-Finally, we gravitate towards businesses with pricing power such as bottlers, which allows them to successfully combat bouts of inflation with price increases that could otherwise eat up our returns on a USD basis.
+Finally, we gravitate towards businesses with pricing power such as bottlers, which allows them to successfully combat bouts of inflation with price increases that could otherwise eat up our returns on a U.S. dollar basis.

-We prefer multiples of operating earnings (EBIT) or owner earnings, but only multiples of Earning before Interest, Taxes, Depreciation and Amortization (EBITDA) are available.
+We prefer multiples of operating earnings or owner earnings, but only multiples of EBITDA are available.